Automotive User Interfaces

 2013 onward

 Upon moving to Apple in 2013 I became the Siri design lead for CarPlay.
-Among other things, I explored, user-tested and spec’d a variety of improvements to Siri’s business search and mapping features.
-One small but important contribution was the inclusion of a “more with Siri” button at the end of length-limited lists.
+My pedigree and awareness of car UI/UX principles helped increase the credibility of the Siri design team within Platform Human Interface (HI).
+Contributions included high-fidelity (user test-friendly) multimodal mockups and prototypes of improved messaging and business search experiences.
+One small but important idea was my proposal to add a “more with Siri” button at the end of limited-length lists.
 (The CarPlay protocol gives manufacturers the option of forcing the Music app to show at most 10 items in lists.)